vlang/v/doc/docs.md

 }
 ```

-This code will not compile, because variable `age` is not declared.
+This code will not compile, because the variable `age` is not declared.
 All variables need to be declared in V.

 ```v